 This is a blog post about an author.
-And about my essay on science fiction and fantasy.
+And abut my essay on sf and fantasy.

 Heard about Michael Moorcock?

 There’s no danger if you haven’t.